python/cpython/Doc/library/asyncio-eventloop.rst

    :exc:`RuntimeError` will be raised if :meth:`loop.run_in_executor` is called while using the default executor.

-   The *timeout* parameter specifies the amount of time each thread will be given to finish joining.
+   The *timeout* parameter specifies the amount of time all of the threads will be given to finish joining.
 The default value is ``None``, which means that each thread will be given an indefinite amount of time to join.

    Note that there is no need to call this function when